Angellsworth/men-stack-crud-app-lab/readMe.md

 3️⃣ Set Up a Database

-You’ll need MongoDB running locally or a cloud-based MongoDB Atlas database.
+You’ll need MongoDB running locally or use MongoDB Atlas (cloud database).

-Create a .env file and add:
+	1. Create a .env file in the root directory.
+	2. Add the following:

 MONGO_URI=your-mongodb-connection-string
 PORT=3000